Looking for a Supanote alternative?

 If you want typed notes and no recording, plus worksheets and session prep in the same workflow, Reframe is the better fit.

 Supanote is stronger when audio-based notes and EHR autofill are the center of the job.
-Reframe starts with 10 free typed notes per month, then lets you move the same case into a worksheet or session prep when that is the next clinical move.
+Reframe starts with 10 free typed notes per month with no account required, then lets you move the same case into a worksheet or session prep when that is the next clinical move.

-10 free notes per month.
-No account required.
+10 free notes per month with no account required.

 Built by a therapist